 Of course, before introducing solid foods into your baby's diet, make sure that they are ready and that you have talked to your pediatrician about it.
 Below are some examples that are easy to make and nutritious:

 You can start with a simple puree that has one ingredient.
-Fruits and vegetables you can try include:
+Fruits and vegetables you can try include the following:

 - Steamed carrots